landonw10/cell_immune_analysis/README.md

 The database schema and application code logic are designed to be normalized, easily extensible, and scalable for broader clinical and immunological analysis.

 The schema separates metadata (`sample_metadata`) from measurements (`cell_counts`), eliminating redundancy and supporting flexible analytics.
 Foreign key constraints maintain integrity between tables.
-This design supports efficient operation even with across larger projects with bigger sample size and more cell types, treatments, conditions, and timepoints.
+This design supports efficient operation even with across larger projects with bigger sample size and more treatments, conditions, and timepoints.

-The dashboard and backend logic are built to be dynamic and work for any dataset using the same .csv column structure.
+The dashboard and backend logic are built to be dynamic and work for any dataset using the same CSV column structure.
 Filter options (condition, treatment, sample type, timepoint) are loaded directly from the database at runtime.
 This enables the dashboard to adapt to any dataset conforming to the schema.
 No code changes are needed when introducing new disease types, treatments, or sample types.

 The analysis module supports:
 - Cell frequency computation for each sample and immune cell type
-- Statistical comparisons between responder vs. non-responder groups using the Mann-Whitney U test
+- Statistical comparisons between responder vs. non-responder groups using Mann-Whitney U tests and Linear Mixed Effect Models
 - Subset summaries of sample distributions across metadata fields

 These operations are modular and easily extensible to additional analytics or more complex filtering logic.